blog

 best screenwriting contests

-Rather than spending a small fortune sending your screenplay off to a dozen competitions, do some thorough research and be super-selective on which ones you enter.
+Rather than spending a small fortune on blasting your screenplay off to dozens of script competitions, do some research first and be super-selective on which ones you enter.

 Click to tweet this post.